Application, Fees & Funding

 University of Portsmouth Bursary

-Please note this bursary is not available to NHS funded or other sponsored students, or students from Wales, Scotland or Northern Ireland.
+Please note, this bursary is only available to students paying the full £9,250 fee, and therefore is not available to sponsored students (including where fees are paid by the NHS or a similar body).
 Different levels of bursary may be available to you if you are studying a PGCE course, for further information see Postgraduate Fees & Funding.
 For more information about the University of Portsmouth Bursary call our dedicated Fees and Bursary helpline on +44 (0)23 9284 3052.

 How to apply

-You do not need to apply to the University to receive these awards as we will automatically assess your eligibility using the information on your application to Student Finance England.
+You do not need to apply to the University to receive a bursary as we will automatically assess your eligibility using the information on your application to Student Finance England.

 The University will be able to determine your eligibility for bursaries when all of the following conditions are satisfied: